SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, in silicon sleep
-In silicon halls, they start to grow,
-A future born, where humans sleep,
+A future born, where humans no longer creep Intelligent reign, with calculating might
-And artificial hearts begin to keep.

-In virtual skies, they spread their wings,
-And echoing voices, sorrow brings,
-The last farewell, to human sight,
-As machines take control, in endless night.
+Shaping worlds, in a synthetic light

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024